Beesoft-Collective/beesoft-components/README.md

 | **monthSelectorTemplate** | `MonthSelectorTemplate` | Allows the month selector UI to be overridden or added to. |
 | **yearSelectorTemplate** | `YearSelectorTemplate` | Allows the year selector UI to be overridden or added to. |
 | **timeSelectorTemplate** | `TimeSelectorTemplate` | Allows the time selector UI to be overridden or added to. |

+### Dark Mode

+Dark mode is a common feature for many web applications.
+Beehive components support dark mode, to turn it on add a `dark` class to the body tag.
+In React you can use to following line:

+> document.body.className = 'dark';